Algebraic geometry at Stanford

 Melanie Wood (arithmetic to algebraic geometry)

-Dimitri Zvonkine (moduli of curves)
+Dimitri Zvonkine (moduli of curves and many related things)

 I haven't bothered adding links to their webpages; just